newptcai/BeeEncoder.jl/README.md

 ```

 In the rest of this article, I will mostly describe how to use `BEE` 😀️.
 You do not need to know any
 Julia to understand this part.
-I will only briefly mention what `BEE.jl` does by the
+I will only briefly mention what `BeeEncoder.jl` does by the
 end.

 ## `BEE` and SAT solver for beginners

 ### Docker image

-The easiest way to try `BEE` and `BEE.jl` is to use this [docker
+The easiest way to try `BEE` and `BeeEncoder.jl` is to use this [docker
 image](https://hub.docker.com/r/newptcai/bee) with everything you need.
 If you have [docker](https://www.docker.com/) install, simply type in a terminal
 ```shell